openhab/openhab-addons/bundles/org.openhab.binding.snmp/README.md

 ## Thing Configuration

-The `target` thing has one mandatory parameter: `hostname`.
+### Common parameters for all thing-types

-It can be set as FQDN or IP address.
+The `hostname` is mandatory and can be set as FQDN or IP address.

-Optional configuration parameters are `community`, `version` and `refresh`.
+Optional configuration parameters is `refresh`.

-The SNMP community can be set with the `community` parameter.
-It defaults to `public`.

-Currently two protocol versions are supported.
-The protocol version can be set with the `protocol` parameter.
-The allowed values are `v1` or `V1`for v1 and `v2c` or `V2C` for v2c.
-The default is `v1`.

 By using the `refresh` parameter the time between two subsequent GET requests to the target can be set.
 The default is `60` for 60s.